-

 Nothing in this Article shall be construed to require direct third‑party reimbursement to persons licensed under this Article.

-It is the policy of this State that the practice of reflexology shall be considered a healing arts profession.
+It is the policy of this State that the practice of art therapy shall be considered an integrative therapy profession.

 § 90‑750.11.
 Definitions.